Griseoh/Multi-Protocol-Communication-Module/README.md

 # 🚀 Multi-Protocol Communication Module

-This repository contains Verilog HDL modules for a **multi-protocol communication module** that supports **SPI, I2C, and UART** for seamless data transmission between transmitter and receiver nodes.
+This repository contains Verilog HDL modules and Constraint file for FPGA implementation of a **multi-protocol communication module** that supports **SPI, I2C, and UART** for seamless data transmission between transmitter and receiver nodes.

 ## 📌 Features
 ✅ Supports **SPI, I2C, and UART** protocols